jenni-westoby/Julia_GPU_examples/docs/src/Accessing_GPUs.md

 **Step 1:** Check that your computer has a GPU.

-**Step 2:** Check that your computer has a GPU that is actually supported by NVIDIA (CUDA is not supported on old GPUs).
+**Step 2:** Check that your computer has a GPU that is actually supported by CUDA (CUDA is only supported on GPUs made by NVIDIA, and is not supported on old NVIDIA GPUs).

 **Step 3:** Replace your operating system with a fresh install of Ubuntu 18.04.
 No, I am not joking.
 Remember to back up your files before you install a new operating system just in case something goes wrong.